Senate Passes Child Health Plus and School Meals Enrollment Coordination Act

 Access to health care is critically important to young children.
 Poor, uninsured children face many serious risks because leaving treatable and preventable conditions undiagnosed can have lifelong harmful effects on their functioning and opportunities.
 Deferred or neglected care also cuts children off from the routine health care provided in primary care settings that includes child-specific, age-appropriate screening, diagnosis, and treatment of both chronic and acute conditions.
 A third of uninsured children in New York go without any medical treatment for the entire year in a society where 88% of insured children receive care in the same time span.

-This legislation is an important move to create access to health care for uninsured children, but it greatly benefits minority children in particular.
-In New York State, uninsured Hispanic children are 10 times more likely than uninsured Hispanic children to miss out on the medical care they need, while uninsured African-American children are 20 times more likely to miss out on necessary medical care than their insured counterparts.
+This legislation is an important step to create access to health care for uninsured children, but it greatly benefits minority children in particular.
+In New York State, uninsured Hispanic children are 10 times more likely than insured Hispanic children to miss out on the medical care they need, while uninsured African-American children are 20 times more likely to miss out on necessary medical care than insured African-American children.